Skip to content

 I wanted to create something I was proud of.

-My first business was a cash generator, it solved my objective at the time to make my family financially secure, but it wasn’t a business I was proud of.
+My first business was a cash generator.
+It solved my objective at the time, which was to make my family financially secure, but it wasn’t a business I was proud of.

-I wanted to create a business that did the right thing for the planet, for its staff, and most importantly for its customers.
-I wanted to create a brand that people would be proud to be associated with.
+I wanted to create a business that did the right thing for the planet, its staff, and, most importantly, its customers.
+I wanted to create a brand with which people would be proud to be associated.

 The litmus tests were: